dcossey014/ansible/roles/deploy-omada/README.md

 Role Name
 =========

-This Role is designed to depoly and update the components needed for the Omada Controller v5 Software.
+This Role is designed to depoly and update the components needed for the Omada Controller v5 Software on Red Hat based Operating Systems.

 Requirements
 ------------